 Saṅgha Night

 Sangha Night is our weekly class for those who are familiar with the practices we teach and have been attending our activities for a while.
-It focusses exploring ways the teachings can be taken more deeply into our lives.
+It focuses on exploring ways the teachings can be taken more deeply into our lives.

 Add To Calendar